Angel Waruih: Brentford

 Following a successful trial, Waruih transferred to the B team at Premier League club Brentford on 24 August 2022 and signed a one-year contract, with a one year option.
 He made six appearances during the B team's 2022–23 Premier League Cup-winning campaign.
 The one-year option to extend Waruih's contract was exercised at the end of the 2022–23 season, with a further one-year option attached.
 He was released at the end of the 2023–24 season.

-Eastleigh
+Non-League football

 On 25 June 2024, Waruih transferred to National League club Eastleigh and signed a one-year contract, with a one-year option, effective 1 July 2024.
-Waruih made 46 appearances during a mid-table 2024–25 season and his performances were recognised with the club's Young Player of the Year award.
-The one-year option on his contract was take up at the end of the season.
+Waruih made 84 appearances over the course of two mid-table seasons and was released when his contract expired at the end of the 2025–26 season.
+His 2024–25 performances were recognised with the club's Young Player of the Year award.
+On 12 September 2026, Waruih signed an undisclosed-length contract with National League South club Hampton & Richmond Borough.